 In 2024, the focus shifted to expanding the global footprint.
 New manufacturing facilities were established throughout Asia to address the increasing demand for premium natural lighting solutions in fast-developing nations.

 Further studies on the impact of daylight on human health were conducted in the same year.
-An extensive research initiative was launched to examine the effects of natural light on circadian cycles and general well-being in collaboration with top universities and medical facilities.
+An extensive research initiative was launched to examine the effects of natural light on circadian cycles and overall well-being, in collaboration with leading universities and medical facilities.
 The findings were intended to enhance product development and indoor quality-of-life initiatives.

 Meaning and History